 Her website mentions that she “aims to forge connections and evoke emotions among people on city streets,” and I can certainly say she has done that for me!
 Her characters, made of various imperfect materials that constitute a collage that is wheat-pasted late at night or in the early morning, and they seem very at-home on the streets of Manhattan.

 Other phrases you’ll find on her work are, “Yes to love,” “Come as you are,” “No woman should settle,” “Beauty is art,” “Get it done,” and “Don’t panic” among many more.
 Whether empowering, inquisitive, cheeky, or fun, you’ll be happy to have happened upon her work.

 From what I can tell, Dain doesn’t even have a website.
-And while it wouldn’t be the what I’d recommend to an up-and-coming artist, Dain has clearly been able to build an incredible following (63.5k followers) as a result of a relentless dedication to plastering his collage art wheatpastes all over New York City.
+And while it wouldn’t be the what I’d recommend to up-and-coming New York street artists, Dain has clearly been able to build an incredible following (63.5k followers) as a result of a relentless dedication to plastering his collage art wheatpastes all over New York City.
 Using disparate elements, photos, spraypaint, and other pop & rugged elements in a way that feels classic.

 Icons like Basquiat, The Notorious B.I.G., Keith Haring, and more, giving each piece New York flavor, while feeling like the work is part of the Warhol lineage that has the uncanny ability to use proportion, balance, culture, color, and texture to win over viewers immediately.

 An artist who native New Yorkers have been familiar with for a while, having worked locally with brands like adidas, MTV, Four Loko and The Grammys.
 His Post No Hate campaign to stomp out bullying has been awesome, as has his recent Art Clinic, which left art supplies attached to the outside of a temporary storefront so that NYC families could go grab some stuff for the kids to make art at home during quarantine.